Jagged Little Pill (musical): Cast recording

 The original Broadway cast recording was released digitally on November 29, 2019, followed by a physical album release on December 6, 2019.
 The cast album is distributed through Atlantic Records, and is produced by Tom Kitt and Neal Avron.
 It debuted at number two on the Billboard Cast Albums chart, number 14 on the Alternative Album Sales chart, and number 26 on the Rock Album Sales chart.

 At the 2021 Grammy Awards, the cast recording album won Best Musical Theater Album.

+In the fall of 2022, Atlantic records released one new, stand-alone track featuring Heidi Blickenstaff and the original Broadway cast singing Uninvited.

+Adaptations

+Novelization

+A young adult novel adaptation was announced in Rolling Stone on December 9, 2021, and was released on April 26, 2022, by Abrams Books, written by Eric Smith in collaboration with the show's creators.

 Controversy

 In the original world premiere production at the American Repertory Theater, the character of Jo was nonbinary, and portrayed by Lauren Patten, a cisgender woman.
-During the original production, Patten confirmed the use of they/them pronouns for the character and referred to them as non-binary and genderqueer on multiple occasions.
-Although the character's sexuality was never explicitly stated, there were multiple references to Jo being non-binary.
+During the original production, Patten confirmed the use of they/them pronouns for the character and referred to them as nonbinary and genderqueer on multiple occasions.
+Although the character's sexuality was never explicitly stated, there were multiple references to Jo being nonbinary.

-However, when the show transferred to Broadway, the show now openly referred to Jo as being a cisgender female.
-In a 2020 interview, Patten stated, "Jo never was written as anything other than cisgender".
-In April 2021, debate and backlash ensued on social media over the issue.
+But when the show transferred to Broadway, the show openly referred to Jo as a cisgender woman.
+In a 2020 interview, Patten said, "Jo never was written as anything other than cisgender".
+In April 2021, debate and backlash ensued on social media.
 The change in Jo's character was viewed as an example of the underrepresentation of trans and nonbinary people on Broadway.
 Despite this, following her Tony Award win for Best Featured Actress in a Musical, Patten thanked her "trans and nonbinary friends".

 On September 18, 2021, lead producers Vivek Tiwary, Arvind Ethan David and Eva Price apologized for changing Jo's gender identity and for not listening to feedback.
 In their statement, the producers acknowledged their mistakes as they "set out to portray a character on a gender expansive journey without a known outcome".
-The show hired a new dramaturge to revise the scripts, and pledged to cast actors to play Jo who are on their own gender journey themselves.
+The show hired a new dramaturge to revise the scripts, and pledged to cast actors to play Jo who are on their own gender journeys.

-Canadian actress Jade McLeod, who identifies as nonbinary, was cast as Jo in the North American tour of Jagged Little Pill.
-The character was re-established as nonbinary, with McLeod reporting being given some freedom in reimagining the role.
+Canadian actor Jade McLeod, who identifies as nonbinary, was cast as Jo in the North American tour of Jagged Little Pill.
+The character was re-established as nonbinary, with McLeod reporting being given some freedom to reimagine the role.